Comfort Suites At the University

 W. H. Winborne House is located at Horry County, South Carolina.
 This brick home was built in the year 1925 C.E and is a one and a half story structure.
 It has an American Craftsman style of architecture with cross-gable-roofed and a broad peaked gable.
 It was added to the National Registrar of Historic Places on August 5, 1986.

 Ripley's Aquarium is located at the popular vacation spot, Broadway at the Beach.
-One of the main attractions is the shark tunnel, here visitors can walk through it while fish and sharks swim above the glass.
-Guests can also see the shark's relatives like rays and skates as well as marine education presentations, creatures from the Amazon rain forest and thousands of colorful fish.
-Throughout the year, the aquarium holds a large amount of events, so check website often to correspond with your visit.
+One of the main attractions is the shark tunnel where visitors can walk through while fish and sharks swim above the glass.
+Guests can also see the shark's relatives like rays and skates, as well as marine education presentations, creatures from the Amazon rainforest and thousands of colorful fish.
+Throughout the year, the aquarium holds a large amount of events, so check the website.

 Located at Broadway at the Beach entertainment and dining complex, Dragon's Lair offers a few hours of challenging miniature golfing experience on two courses with varying difficulty.
 With an imaginative theme of magic and fire-breathing dragons, the whole family will enjoy walking winding pathways, exploring story-book structures and gardens, terrain, tunnels and bridges.
 There's even scary sounds and animated creatures.
 A volcano "erupts" every half hour.
 Everyone can feed the ducks and fish around the lake.
 Food is available at coin-operated feed stations.
 Hours may change or remain open later according to weather and season.
 Admission: USD9 before 6pm, USD10 after 6pm and USD15 for all day play.
 Visit the website for more information.
 There is a link to printable discount coupons. - Natasha Lawrence

-Visitors of all ages won't be able to resist this curiously odd, three-story structure that appears upside down from the outside.
-Entertaining, scientific and educational, the ceiling of the lobby is decorated just like the floor and it belies the fun ahead for the inquisitive.
-Children and adults will find exhibits and displays, simulators, physical tests of endurance and games of fun and creativity.
-For example, experience the force of 84-mph winds in the Hurricane Shack, generate electricity by bike pedaling, lay on a bed of nails, feel the coldness of water 28-degrees Fahrenheit that passengers of the Titanic felt, ride a simulated roller coaster ride, make giant bubbles in the Bubble Lab or try your hand at landing the shuttle.
-There are a few restrictions on height and footwear for certain activities.
-A small gift shop and food concession counter are in the lobby. - Natasha Lawrence
+Visitors of all ages won't be able to resist this curiously odd, three-story structure that appears upside-down from the outside.
+Entertaining, scientific and educational, the ceiling of the lobby is decorated just like the floor and it certainly belies the fun ahead for the inquisitive.
+Children and adults will find exhibits and displays, simulators, physical tests of endurance and games of fun.
+Experience the force of 84-mph winds in the Hurricane Shack, generate electricity by bike pedaling, lay on a bed of nails, feel the 28°F water that passengers of the Titanic felt, ride a simulated roller coaster, make giant bubbles in the Bubble Lab or try your hand at landing the space shuttle.

 A magical adventure for kids eight and above, MagiQuest is a live action role playing game in which players embark on quests to solve mysteries.
 Armed with a special wand that activates creatures and opens treasure chests, players are rewarded with runes for completing quests, which then allows them to access more challenging quests.
-The game requires some thinking and problem solving, but it's never truly that difficult.
-The basic wands are purchased and registered to a specific player at the MagiQuest store for about USD20.
-The MagiQuest game requires going up and down different floors (by elevator or stairs); weekends and holidays will find plenty of kids running around.
-Those who have completed all the quests are known as MagiMasters, and take oaths to help others.
-A package example is 90 minutes of adventure time, classic wand and topper for USD35.
-Returning visitors with wands are USD20 for 90 minutes of play (and up).
-See the website for more information.
+To begin, guests purchase the wands at the MagiQuest store then register themselves as a specific player.
+The game requires going up and down different floors (by elevator or stairs); weekends and holidays will find plenty of kids running around.
+A package example is 90 minutes of adventure time, which includes classic wand and topper.
+Returning visitors can bring their previously purchased wands for discounted rates.